oddbird/true/README.md

 `renderSync` function accepts.
 The only modification `runSass` makes is to add True's sass path to the `includePaths` option, so `@import 'true';` works in your Sass test file.

+You can also provide a `sass` option to provide a different SASS implementation (for example, the one from `sass` instead of `node-sass`, as above).
+This option expects an object providing a `renderSync` method with the same signature as `node-sass`'.

 Any other JS test runner with equivalents to Mocha's `describe` and `it` should be usable in the same way; just pass your test runner's `describe` and `it`